nosoop/SteamTrade-Java/README.md

   * Pluggable support for game-specific items: Now you can extend the item support to, say, add WebAPI schema / inventory connectivity and handle any other items yourself (mostly; you get access to the inventory data in the scope of the asset to be loaded).

 Potential additions in the future include support for:
   * ~~Stackable items and currencies~~ Getting there.
 Currencies are viewable now, though they will only show up by name.
-Mo amount; similar case with stackables.
+No amount; similar case with stackables.
   * Inventory caching?
 For card swap bots and possibly other traders, the assetid could be loaded from a previous inventory download.

 The three included projects are: